-Skepticism is nothing new.
-Since ancient Greece, gadflies like Socrates and Pyrrho have questioned authority and sloppy assumptions held by the masses.
-These skeptics, however, did not get too far when it came to attaining positive knowledge about the world around us.
-This is because their skepticism merely consisted of tearing down knowledge and not constructing it.
-Modern skepticism differs from this ancient skepticism because it is not satisfied with merely questioning beliefs.
+These Pyrrhonian skeptics, despite their brilliance, did not get too far when it came to attaining positive knowledge about the world around us.
+This is because their skepticism was predominantly focused on tearing down or undermining knowledge.
+Not constructing it.
+Scientific skepticism differs from this philosophical skepticism because it is not satisfied with merely questioning beliefs.
 It also wants to find out the how the world actually works and which methods are best for exploring it.
 To succeed at this task, the skeptics of our age have embraced, as Michael Shermer put it, "the most powerful tool ever devised for understanding how the world works."
 This tool is science.

 What impresses skeptics about science is its long track record of successful prediction and potent application in fields like computing, medicine, and engineering.
 In the short time since the Scientific Revolution, science has explained the origin of species and shown us that our Milky Way galaxy is one among billions and billions.
-It has also been applied to eradicate diseases and to put a man on the moon.
+Most notably, it has eradicated diseases like Polio, made instantaneous communication around the world possible, and put men on the moon.
 The skeptic is equally as impressed by science's methodology.
-Unlike traditional ways of looking at the world, science is built on probability (x is probably true or false) rather than certainty (x is definitely true or false).
+Unlike traditional ways of looking at the world, science is built on probability rather than certainty.
 This means that all knowledge in science is fallible and can be revised if new information becomes available.
-This track record and openness to new ideas is why skeptics are confidant that science is the way to go.
+This track record and its openness to new ideas is why skeptics are confident that science is the way to go.